garrandall/popular-music-data/tracks/girl-you-need-a-change-of-mind--part-1--eddie-kendricks.md

 Hey baby, you need a change of mind, baby
 What you say to that?

-Ooh la, la, la, la, la, la, la
+Ohla, la, la, la, la, la, la
-Ooh la, la, la, la, la, la, la
+Ohla, la, la, la, la, la, la

 Baby, (Yeah) girl you need a change of mind
 Oh baby, girl you need a change of mind